 Motivation can sometimes be difficult to find, but setting goals for yourself can help you identify why what you are working for is worth it.
 Short-term goals allow you to get a sense of satisfaction while you work towards your long-term goals.
 Short-term goals are generally easy to obtain and help you get closer to a long-term goal.

 5. Set Stretch Long Term Goals

 Long-term goals give you something with which to work for.
 Setting realistic long-term goals is crucial to your overall success and satisfaction.
 Setting a goal that is nearly impossible to reach may seem like it could be a great motivating factor, but it can actually lead to unsurmounted amounts of stress.
 Instead, set more reasonable achievable goals, and do not be afraid to keep these goals flexible.

 6. Put Aside Distractions

-Distractions can really take away from not only your motivation, but also your progress.
-Distractions can come in many different forms, from people being in the same room as you as technological distractions.
-When you are studying, it is important to create an environment that is geared towards learning.
-This includes utilizing a space that does not allow you to keep checking social media, or your phone, or one that has loud distractions.
+Distractions can really take away from not only your motivation but also your progress.
+Distractions can come in many different forms, from people being in the same room as you to technological distractions.
+When you are studying, it is important to create an environment that is geared toward learning.
+This includes utilizing a space that does not allow you to keep checking social media, your phone, or one that has loud distractions.
 All of this can take away from the progress that you need to make.